MaleakhiE/MaleakhiE/README.md

 ### Hi there 👋
-Hello i'm Maleakhi Ekklesia, an Informatics student.
-I am an active, critical, disciplined, capable person work individually as well as in a team, happy to learn new things, and easy to adapt.
-Not only I am also proficient in operating several programming languages.

-- 💬 I'm a final year student at the Bandung National Institute of Technology.
-- 🌱 I’m currently learning about Data Science and Engineering.
-- 👯 I'm very interested in studying data.
+Hello i'm Maleakhi Ekklesia, I am more conversant with several programming languages and a firm in computer science laws to remain effective in any project or workgroup.
+I also learn readily, having several crucial emerging trends and technologies that make me relevant in any institution, and particularly in software development.

 ---